Syntax-Aware Graph-to-Graph Transformer for Semantic Role Labelling: Hyper-parameters Setting

 \section{Hyper-parameters Setting}

-We apply different optimisers for pre-trained parameters and randomly initialised ones.
+We use \textit{bert-large-whole-word-masking}\footnote{\url{https://github.com/google-research/bert}.
+Apache License 2.0.}~(345M parameters) for the initialisation of encoder in SynG2G-Tr model.
+We use Adam optimiser~\cite{kingma2014adam} and apply separate optimisers for pre-trained parameters and randomly initialised ones.
 We use bucket batching, grouping sentences by their lengths to the same batch to speed up the model.
-Early stopping is used to mitigate over-fitting.
-In pre-defined predicate setting, we use different dynamic programming decoders to find SRL graphs, since predicates are not necessarily the same in dependency-based and span-based SRL graphs.
-Here is the list of hyper-parameters for SynG2G-Tr model:

-For the dependency parser, we apply the same hyper-parameters as \newcite{zhou-zhao-2019-head}.
-We use the base learning rate of $2e-3$, and BERT learning rate of $1.5e-5$.
+Early stopping is used to mitigate over-fitting, as in previous work~\cite{mohammadshahi2022rquge,mohammadshahi-etal-2022-small,mohammadshahi-etal-2019-aligning}.
+In a pre-defined predicate setting, we use different dynamic programming decoders to find SRL graphs, since predicates are not necessarily the same in dependency-based and span-based SRL graphs.
+For choosing the best hyper-parameters, we use manual tuning to find the base learning rate and BERT learning rate.
+For other hyper-parameters, we follow previous work~\cite{zhou-etal-2020-parsing}.
+The base learning rate is selected from \{$1e-2$,$1e-3$,$1.5e-3$\}, and the BERT learning rate is chosen from \{$1e-5$,$1.5e-5$,$2e-5$\}.
+So, we train our models with 9 different learning rates to find the best performing model based on the summation of F1 scores of span-based and dependency-based SRL graphs.
+We use NVIDIA GeForce GTX 1080 Ti for training and evaluating our models.~\footnote{The training time of SynG2G-Tr model is 0h20m40s, and the evaluation time is 0h02m24s.} For the dependency parser, we apply the same hyper-parameters as \newcite{zhou-etal-2020-parsing}.
+We use the base learning rate of $2e-3$, and the BERT learning rate of $1.5e-5$.
+Here is the list of hyper-parameters for the SynG2G-Tr model: